-Taking place biennially across Bristol.
-Bristol New Music is a collaboration between five key organisations in the city: Colston Hall, Arnolfini, Spike Island, St George’s Bristol and the University of Bristol.
-The 2020 edition is produced by Qu Junktions.
+Bristol New Music takes place biennially across Bristol.
+It is a collaboration between five key organisations in the city: Bristol Beacon, Arnolfini, Spike Island, St George’s Bristol and the University of Bristol.

 Produced by Qu Junktions with Al Cameron.